 Right now, Tecentriq is approved by the U.S. Food and Drug Administration (FDA) to treat a type of bladder and urinary tract cancer called urothelial carcinoma and non-small cell lung cancer.
 Tecentriq currently is not approved to treat breast cancer.

-Both Tecentriq and Abraxane are given intravenously as infusions, which means they’re dripped into your body through a needle inserted into a vein.
+Both Tecentriq and Abraxane are given intravenously as infusions, which means the medicines are delivered directly into your bloodstream through an IV or a port.

 A biomarker is an aspect of something biological that can be measured or evaluated.
 In breast cancer, biomarkers can be used to figure out if a treatment could be effective against a cancer.
 For example, hormone receptor status is used to determine if hormonal therapy, such as tamoxifen or an aromatase inhibitor, will help treat a cancer.
 Hormonal therapy is effective against hormone-receptor-positive breast cancers and doesn’t work on hormone-receptor-negative cancers.